 Again, you’ll save money on the first few months with a two-year term.
 With Optik, you can build your own channel package, or let Telus set you up with popular channels.
 The starting rate is $60 per month, but that’s cut in half for the first six months if you sign on for two years.
 A premium bundle will run you up to $135 per month.

 With a two-year contract for Optik TV and internet, you can also get a free 55-inch LG 4K TV, a $500 pre-paid Visa card, and a $200 credit on your bill if you order online.
 You can also get a $200 discount on a smartphone when you add Mobility to your Telus home services.

-Telus’ Pik TV plan allows customers to stream live TV, and watch on-demand programming, from most devices, including phones and Windows/Mac PCs.
-23 basic channels come included for $10 a month and you get to pick an additional five channels from a list that includes AMC, the Comedy Network, Space, Showcase, Discovery, Bravo, CNN, and more.
+Telus’ Pik TV plan lets customers stream live TV, and watch on-demand programming from most devices, including phones, and Windows and Mac PCs.
+For $10 a month, you get 23 basic channels, plus an additional five channels from a list including AMC, the Comedy Network, Space, Showcase, Discovery, Bravo, CNN, and more.
 Additional channels cost $4 each.
-You also have the option to purchase an Android TV set-top box for $100.
+You can also purchase an Android TV set-top box for $100.
 For a limited time, you can get a Pik TV plans for free for the first three months and $5 a month afterwards, if you sign up for Telus Internet for two years.

 If you’re looking for a cheap plan, Telus probably shouldn’t be your first stop.
-But if you want the reliability of one of the major Canadian providers, have a look.
+If you want the reliability of one of the major Canadian providers, have a look.

 Bundling your services and signing a two-year contract could save you enough money to make it worth your while too.

 Any Telus subscribers think we’ve missed anything?
 Any satisfied (or angry) customers?
 Chime in via the comments below.